LagoLunatic/ww_model_helpers/README.md

 Once you have Link's vanilla model imported correctly, you can get to work starting to edit it to make your custom model.
 This tutorial will not cover the process of making a model, only the process of using the scripts to convert between formats.
 However, you can refer to [this other tutorial](https://docs.google.com/document/d/1AuI9OHi6Ni2HUzyBf_djT5wa1gzVmN2SG3jbROtrFKw) for extra information about swapping meshes and materials and rigging your custom model.

+Furthermore, if you want to edit your model's materials to change how it is rendered, you can refer to [this guide](https://github.com/LagoLunatic/ww_model_helpers/blob/master/material_editing_README.md) for that, though this is somewhat more advanced and not necessary for most models.

 ### Step 6: Convert the model back to Wind Waker's format.
 Open `cl.blend` and go to File -> Export -> Collada (.dae).
 Note: If using Blender 2.8 or higher, you must change the option that says "Y Forward" to "Z Forward" and the option that says "Z Up" to "-Y Up".
 If you don't do this, the model will be rotated ingame.
 (Not necessary in Blender 2.79.)
+You may also need to check "Apply Global Orientation".
 Then choose to overwrite the file `Custom Model/cl/cl.dae`.

 Then run this command: